-TIMELINE: The program will start in early/mid-September, and students will return home before Christmas.
+TIMELINE: The program will start in early/mid-September, and students will return home on December 22, 2023.

-PRE-TRAVEL: During the summer, before they depart, students will attend Global Scholars-specific orientation events as well as traditional Baylor Orientation and Line Camp to learn about campus culture and experience Baylor traditions.
+PRE-TRAVEL: During the summer, before they depart, students will attend Global Scholars-specific orientation events and traditional Baylor Orientation and Line Camp (Session 9 - July 11-15th) to learn about campus culture and experience Baylor traditions.
 They'll learn tips for travel, packing, and living in a new city and meet their community of students and Baylor faculty who will travel with them.

-SUPPORT: Baylor will be sending a faculty member and a graduate student with each student cohort.
+SUPPORT: Baylor will send a faculty member and a graduate student with each student cohort.
 Students will also receive support from the University College Dublin Global Office where they will receive care and support during their time in Ireland.